jbmagination/ac/README.md

 New Leaf has it's own individual music.

-New Horizons music has been fully leaked.
-It'll be uploaded very soon.
+New Horizons music is also individual.

 For unknown music tracks, comments on the videos will be used for guessing what hour it is.

 K.K.
-Slider songs are not going to play.
-This is purely Animal Crossing hourly music, and nothing else.
+Slider songs are off by default, but can be  enabled.

 ## Regarding other games
 Happy Home Designer will play the music of your choice for day and night cycles.
 Weather and holidays are not considered in this game.